Austin Corbin: Career

 Corbin's most ambitious plan was the 20 mi extension of the rail line from Bridgehampton to Montauk, New York, where he planned to open a deepwater port so that trans-Atlantic passengers could shave half a day off their voyages by taking express trains 114 mi from Montauk station (which would open in 1895) to New York City.
 However, the plan never materialized, as the planned port at Fort Pond Bay in Montauk could not be dredged to handle the seagoing vessels.

 Corbin's tactic included the infamous strong-arming (along with his cohorts) of the Montaukett tribe out of nearly 10000 acre they owned around Montauk.
 The tribe is still seeking compensation for this tactic.
 Relics from the tribe are still visible at Camp Wikoff which the LIRR sold the government and where Theodore Roosevelt and his Rough Riders were quarantined after returning from the Spanish–American War.

 Corbin acquired the Sunnyside Plantation in Chicot County, Arkansas, from John C. Calhoun II, the grandson of John C. Calhoun and brother of Patrick Calhoun, in 1886.
-In 1894, he entered into an agreement with the state of Arkansas whereby he was given 250 convict laborers to pick cotton for him; the profits were shared between Corbin and the state.
+In 1894, he entered into an agreement with the state of Arkansas whereby he was given 250 convict laborers to pick cotton for him on the plantation.
+The profits were shared between Corbin and the state.

 Meanwhile, with the help of Emanuele Ruspoli, 1st Prince of Poggio Suasa, who served as the Mayor of Rome from 1892 to 1899, he brought Italian immigrants to work on the plantation.
 However, Corbin was accused of "peonage."

 Corbin was the owner of the resort of Manhattan Beach, Brooklyn.
 An antisemite, he banned Jews from patronizing the resort.
 He also developed the Corbin Building in Manhattan between 1888 and 1889.